bringauto/fleet-management-http-api/docs/data_manipulation.md

 - A unique ID.

 Result:
-- An Platform HW ID is created.
+- A Platform HW ID is created.

 ### Delete